wondrousWebWorks/realm-of-rantarctica/README.md

 * The User Interface (UI) should be clean and easy to understand and use
 * Users expect statistics to be displayed at the end of the match
 * Users would like the option to play again at the end of a match, without having to go back to the landing page

+### Design Choices
+Realm of Rantarctica is a game in the fantasy genre.
+As such, the overall style of the game reflects that in terms of colour, graphical style, font type and page layout.
+Knowledge gained from previous projects, coupled with user feedback, heavily influenced my decisions for this project.